rollbar/samebug-eclipse-plugin/UserGuide.md

   ![](login.png)

-  After running a file, position your cursor in any line of the exception in the stacktrace, right-click and click on search.
+  After running a file, position your cursor in any line of the exception in the stack trace, right-click and click on search.

   ![](search.png)